Military career of Adolf Hitler: Early service and First Battle of Ypres

+Assessment of service and lifestyle during the war

+Hitler considered the war the best years of his life.
+He was described by other soldiers as aloof, quiet, and a loner, never receiving mail from home, but regularly reading pamphlets and literature.
+Hitler often expressed outrage at his fellow soldiers visiting French prostitutes, both for their nationality as well as the immorality of the act.
+However, despite them considering him odd, Hitler was liked and accepted by his peers.
+His letters also began to contain political, right-wing commentary by late 1914; he mused about the necessity to purge Germany of "Fremdländerei" (foreign influences) and the destruction of internationalism.
+These he considered more important than any territorial conquests.

-Some have regarded this assignment as "a relatively safe job", because regimental headquarters was often several miles behind the front.
+Some have regarded his assignment as a regimental message-runner as "a relatively safe job", because regimental headquarters were often several miles behind the front.
 According to Thomas Weber, earlier historians of the period had not distinguished between regimental runners, who were based away from the front "in relative comfort", and company, or battalion runners, who moved among the trenches and were more often under fire.
 Messengers' duties changed as the German Army on the Western Front settled into their defensive positions as a result of the ongoing stalemate.
 Fewer messages went by foot or bicycle and more by telephone.
 Hitler's circle of comrades also served at headquarters.
 They laughed at "Adi" for his aversion to smutty stories, and traded their jam rations for his tobacco.

-In early 1915, Lance Corporal Hitler adopted a stray dog he named Fuchsl (Little Fox), who was taught many tricks and became his companion.
+In early 1915, Gefreiter Hitler adopted a stray dog he named Fuchsl (Little Fox), who was taught many tricks and became his companion.
 Hitler described him as a "proper circus dog".
 In August 1917 the List Regiment transferred to a quiet sector of the front in Alsace.
 During the journey, both Fuchsl and Hitler's portfolio of sketches and paintings were stolen.
 Hitler, though heartbroken by his loss, did take his first leave, which consisted of an 18-day visit to Berlin where he stayed with the family of a comrade.